chenchih/Env_Setup_Note/github-command/README.md

 ### git log : show commit history detail

-This command will show a list of commits on a branch, and include the corresponding details.
+This command will show a list of commit history and commit ID, and include the corresponding details.
+You can restore with the commit ID, bu checking `git log` command.
 You can use below command:

-- check log to see commit history  detail
+- check log to see commit history  detail or check commit id

-  > `git --log`
+  > `git log`

 - show in one line

-  > `git --log oneline`
+  > `git log --oneline`  #show all commit history
+  >
+  > `git log --oneline --n` #n mean show latest commit

+- --graph

+  > git log --oneline --graph

 ### git push: push into remote repository